 Welcome back to the glory days of summer radio roadshows as we take the Soldiers of Hell on tour.
 Join us at the seaside, in Cleethorpes, as we go under the boardwalk, visit the Smallest Pub in the World (fact), find the perfect James Bond themed beer, and introduce a certain 90s pop group.
 Listen as we're Let Loose in the arcade.

-This episode of the Soldiers of Hell show dates back to 3rd December 2001 and this 20th Anniversary edit has been introduced by fellow podcaster and friend of the show Steve Shooter (Fixated On, Aurally Fixated, Culturally Fixated, Diet Hard).
+The original version of this episode of the Soldiers of Hell show dates back to 3rd December 2001 and this 20th Anniversary edit has been introduced by fellow podcaster and friend of the show Steve Shooter (Fixated On, Aurally Fixated, Culturally Fixated, Diet Hard).
 We've broken it down into segments for re-release on Anchor and you can hear it (almost) exactly as it was broadcast 17ish years ago; with all the original songs we selected for the show and broadcast at the time (if you're listening on Anchor with a Spotify Premium subscription).
 We're not sure if this is best described as a bonus 20th Anniversary treat or an experiment, but let us know what you think and we might do some more throwback remakes!
 Maybe it was worth archiving all those minidiscs after all.

 Watch Transatlantic Smash: https://www.youtube.com/watch?v=h1aZOUAcx_8